top of page

 2. Professional Cleaning

-Dental hygienists remove plaque and tartar that brushing alone cannot eliminate.
+Dental cleanings remove plaque and tartar that brushing alone cannot eliminate.

 3. Fluoride Treatment

-Fluoride strengthens tooth enamel and helps protect against tooth decay.
+Fluoride strengthens enamel and protects against tooth decay.

 • Cavities between teeth